boltops-tools/cody/docs/_docs/variables.md

 nav_order: 5
 ---

-The codebuild tool supports the concept of variables.
+Cody supports the concept of variables.
 Variables allow you to set environment-specific variables.
 For example, development and production environments usually require the same code with different environmental variables.

 Within the `.codebuild/variables` folder, you can create variable files and the variables defined in them are made available to your `.codebuild` DSL files.